 Role of PRP in Various Health Conditions

-Clinicians are now using PRP in numerous clinical conditions with varying degree of success (1):
+Clinicians are now using PRP in numerous clinical conditions with varying degrees of success (1):

 - For skin and wound healing

-- Gynecological conditions like cervical ectopy, vulvar dystrophy, in reconstructive vulvar surgery
+- Gynecological conditions like cervical ectopy, and vulvar dystrophy, in reconstructive vulvar surgery

 - Urogenital disorders like genital fistulae, genital prolapse, urinary inconsistency